erikedwards4/linux_setup/README.md

 This includes many basic dependencies, coding languages, command-line tools, toolboxes, etc.

-I cite the software licence for higher-level tools.
+The software licence is given for each higher-level tool.
 This is critical info to decide which tools to use in practice.

 I include descriptions, references, and website links for almost all tools.
-This shows where to get further information, and what to cite if using.
+These show where to get further information, and what to cite if using.
 It is the theme of this project -- that we should not take for granted the many awesome tools provided by other developers!

-Everything we do as developers stands on the shoulders of giants:
-*nanos gigantum humeris insidentes*.
+Everything we do as developers stands on the shoulders of giants: *nanos gigantum humeris insidentes*.

 This project was accompanied by my own study of the dependecy structure of Linux and of the many tools herein.
 I made a Graphviz (https://graphviz.org/) visualization of the dependency graph.